XVIII - The Moon

 Here she must doze and doze, and never quicken from repose, till they bring her a flower of Burning Rose!

 The Burning Rose... one of the few memories she had of her childhood, the story her mum always told...
-Within the cloud above the sleeper's head, that covered the sleeper's crown --coloured with the dawn-- from the heat, was a dream, and in that dream grew the garden of Burning Roses, whose fire is unquenchable, and which the plucking of no man's hand can achieve.
+Within the cloud above the sleeper's head, that covered the sleeper's crown --coloured with the red skies of dawn-- from the heat, was a dream, and in that dream grew the garden of Burning Roses, whose fire is unquenchable, and which the plucking of no man's hand can achieve.
 The nimbus cloud hung motionless between earth and sky like a great opal, like the one on mum's ring, if not like the UFOs in that sci-fi film which Aster and she had loved so much.
 Through the outer coverings of this mist, one could see balls of fire, and these were the Burning Roses.

 "If I quench this flame... where should I find a way to light it?"